 You may have noticed that the breezeway is making a comeback.
 A staple of connected buildings, the breezeway has long been a desirable device to join structures via a roofed, open-sided area.
 It allows both attached structures to access breezes and outdoor shade.

-A breezeway on a summer home may connect shared common living space on one end and more private bedroom suites on the other.
-Such a configuration allows for both privacy separation, air circulation, and an intervening shared porchlike space.
-It also can connect a garage and a house.
-With today’s focus on healthy indoorair quality, the breezeway is an effective device to separate fumes and toxic products often found in a garage from family living quarters, while providing a welcoming shelter that can be used as an outdoor living space.
+A breezeway on a summer home may connect shared living space on one end and more private bedroom suites on the other.
+Such a configuration allows for both privacy separation, air circulation, and an intervening shared porch-like space.
+A breezeway also can connect a garage and a house.
+With today’s focus on healthy indoor air quality, the breezeway is an effective device to keep the fumes and toxic products often found in a garage out of family living quarters while providing a welcoming shelter that can be used as an outdoor living space.

 This breezeway is contained by a gable roof that is common to both the garage and the house.
-Such a composition lends itself to the clean-lined geometry of more contemporary and informal homes.
+This kind of composition lends itself to the clean-lined geometry of more contemporary and informal homes.
 (If both of these connected structures were living spaces, the breezeway could be called a dog trot.)
-Because this breezeway is flanked by structures of similar dimensions, it feels integral and roomlike and can be interpreted as both outside and inside at once.
+Because this breezeway is flanked by structures of similar dimensions, it feels integral and room-like, and it can be interpreted as both outside and inside at once.
 It is a versatile space that easily accommodates picnic-table dining, guest entry, and entertaining, as well as circulation to and from the garage.
 It also strongly frames a view to the backyard that, depending on the view, can offer striking curb appeal.